|Charter of 10 Demands|

 d) Environmental ethics should be taught as a part of the syllabus on ethics, both at the school as well as at the college level.
 Teaching environmental ethics without discussing the value and means of an ethical life would be of little significance.
 We must study critically the views of great religions and of great teachers and thinkers of mankind about various fundamental issues of ethics.

 Protection of the Ganga, symbolizing all rivers and water bodies, and the Giriraj Himalaya, symbolizing all mountains, forests and wildlife, must be accorded highest priority in our national development process.
 Ultimately, we must create a new paradigm of development for India based on Gandhian principles of Truth and universal non-violence.
 In the National Workshop on ‘Gandhi Ganga and Giriraj’ held on the occasion of Gandhi Jayanti as a part of our Save Ganga Movement at Gandhi Darshan Samiti, Rajghat, Delhi on 1st and 2nd October 2004, the above Ten Demands were unanimously accepted to be the Ten Commandments for establishing in our country a culture of development based on the principle of non-violence which constitute the base of all ethics.

 The charter of Ten Demands was accepted in totality by Hon'ble Prime Minister Dr Manmohan Singh on 12th March 2009 when a delegation consisting Smt Tara Gandhi Bhattacharjee, H.H Swami Tejomayanandji, Shri M.C Mehta, H.H.
 Swami Nikhilanandji, Revered Bishop Franco Mulakkal and Smt Rama Rauta met him at his residence and requested him to implement all our Charter of 10 Demands.

 Smt Rama Rauta,

-Convener, Save Ganga Movement
+Founder and Convener, Save Ganga Movement

 President, National Women’s Organization, Pune